FIVE JEWELS OF WISDOM

 a discipline but as a natural balance on the path of awakening.

-There is a Buddhist story that indicates a very subtle truth.
-Please
+There is a Buddhist story that conveys a profound and subtle truth.

-considered as Buddha's actual words.
+considered the actual words of the Buddha.
 The story is merely a parable.

 Buddha was often questioned by learned men on the nature of the cosmos